-The heat, excessive sweating, going out bundled up too much, running here and there all day long, using non-cotton socks… All this (and much more) can cause you to have a bad odor in any part of the body.
-The good news is that there are natural remedies to treat bad body odor, which you do not want to miss.
+The heat, excessive sweating, running here and there all day long, using non-cotton socks… All this (and much more) can cause you to have bad body odor.
+The good news is that there are natural remedies to treat it, which you don’t want to miss.
 Find out what they are in this article.

 Body odor: where, how and why?

-In addition, it is in these areas (above all, in the underarms and feet) where there is a greater amount of sweat glands situated together.
-Where it is hot or you are exercising, the job of these glands is to release water (sweat) in order to reduce the temperature and avoid other problems.
+When it’s hot or you’re exercising, the job of these glands is to release water (sweat) in order to reduce your body temperature and avoid other problems.
 For this reason when we have a fever we usually sweat a lot.

-But, be advised, sweating also has another function: to eliminate toxins from the body.
-This natural process, where small drops of salty water exit via the skin pores, transports at the same time everything “bad” that has accumulated in the body.
-It could be said that this is a way that the body and the skin can “breathe.”
+But, be advised, sweating also has another function: eliminating toxins from the body.
+This natural process, where small drops of salty water exit your body via your pores, transports everything “bad” that’s accumulated in the body.
+You could say this the way your body and skin can “breathe.”

 Sweat and bad odor

 When we sweat, we have a bad odor.
-There is no other possible solution, as we have already explained.
-Above all, we sweat when it is hot or due to hormonal changes (in women, for example, during menopause or in certain stages of the menstrual cycle and in both boys and girls during puberty).
+There’s no other possible solution, as we have already explained.
+We mostly sweat when it’s hot or due to hormonal changes (in women, for example, during menopause or in certain stages of the menstrual cycle and in both boys and girls during puberty).

-We may also sweat when we are under a lot of stress, pressure or worries, fear, anxiety or nervousness.
+We may also sweat when we’re under a lot of stress, pressure, worries, fear, anxiety or nervousness.
 Being overweight is another cause of excessive sweating.

-This same situation that happens with socks can also happen with other clothing.
-If it is made with synthetic materials it can increase sweating in the underarms and genitals, most of all.
+This same situation that happens with socks can also happen with other types of clothing.
+If it’s made with synthetic materials, it can increase sweating in the underarms and genitals.
 Therefore, always try to choose clothing made from cotton or another type of natural fiber.

-A natural solution to help avoid or reduce bad body odor is to increase your personal hygiene.
+A natural solution to prevent or reduce bad body odor is to increase your personal hygiene.
 If you bathe once a day, try doing it twice during the summertime, for example.
-Also you can wash the problematic areas with soap and water, first with a neutral soap and after with a perfumed one (if this does not cause any skin irritation).
+Also, you can wash the problematic areas with soap and water; first with a neutral soap and with a perfumed one after (if this doesn’t cause any skin irritation).

-Try not to use aerosol or cream antiperspirants in the armpits since these have the ability to close the pores in this area and cause worse odor.
-In this way a vicious cycle is created where each time you use deodorant you clog the pores and the bad odor increases and you add more deodorant, etc. Choose natural or homemade deodorant options.
-Here is a recipe that never fails, just mix:
+Try not to use aerosol or cream antiperspirants in the armpits.
+These have the ability to close the pores in this area and cause worse odor.
+This way, a vicious cycle is created; each time you use deodorant you clog the pores and the bad odor increases, so you add more deodorant.

 - 5 mint leaves